What is a pre-existing medical condition?

 - any medical condition or dental condition for which investigation, medical advice or any treatment has been obtained, or for which prescribed drugs have been taken, within the 90 days before the policy issue date shown on your schedule

-- any medical condition or dental condition that is chronic or ongoing in nature that you and/or a reasonable person in your position knew or ought to have known you were suffering or potentially suffering from prior to the policy issue date shown on your schedule.
+- any medical condition or dental condition that is chronic or ongoing in nature that of which prior to the policy issue date shown on your schedule you and/or a reasonable person in your position knew or ought to have known you were suffering or potentially suffering from.
 This is regardless of whether you have undergone investigation, received medical advice or treatment, or taken prescribed drugs within the 90 days before the policy issue date shown on your schedule.

 - The policy terms and conditions for a pre-existing medical condition: